sparkfun/SparkFun_DataLogger/docs/supported_devices.md

 # DataLogger IoT Supported Devices

-The following table lists the devices/boards supported by the DataLogger IoT Boards, broken down by firmware version
+The following table lists the devices/boards supported by the DataLogger IoT Boards, broken down by firmware version.

 ## Version 1.0